Why Study BEng(Hons) Electronic and Computer Engineering?

 We also arrange Careers Fairs and engineer 'speed dating' events to help you find work as soon as you graduate.

-Study part-time on our course.
+Study the course as part-time day release apprenticeship.
 Designed alongside major employers, it will equip you with the skills and knowledge for a successful career in this profession.

 This course is taught at Gloucester College (years 1, 2 and 3) and the University of the West of England (years 4 and 5).
 It is validated by the University of the West of England.